uphy/agent-sync/docs/templates.md

 # Template System

-agent-def provides a powerful templating system that allows you to create dynamic content, include files, and handle agent-specific formatting.
+agent-sync provides a powerful templating system that allows you to create dynamic content, include files, and handle agent-specific formatting.

 ## Template Path Resolution